Qiyun Woo: Awards

 Woo was awarded the FASS Student Leadership Award by the NUS in 2019.
 In 2018, She attained the HSBC/NYAA Environmental Youth Award.
 Woo has also participated in numerous sustainability related competitions such as the Singapore Frontier Challenge held by National University of Singapore, the SembCorp Green Wave 2018 competition, and the CDL E-generation Competition 2018.
-Woo is also an Women in Environment and Sustainability (WISE) Champion.
+Woo is also a Women in Environment and Sustainability (WISE) Champion.
+In November 2023, she was named on the BBC's 100 Women list.